 A good mouse can make a big difference when playing your favorite games.
 Here’s what you need to know about grip styles, types of gaming mice, technical specs, and more, before purchasing a new gaming mouse.

-What Differentiates a Gaming Mouse from a Regular Mouse?
+What Differentiates a Gaming Mouse From a Regular Mouse?

 Gaming mice aren’t all that different from regular mice.
 Just about any design can be designated “for gaming,” and it doesn’t necessarily have to have a dozen extra buttons and an acid trip’s worth of flashing LED lights.
-But generally speaking, any gaming mouse worth considering for a purchase will have at least the two following characteristics: an advanced optical or laser sensor that allows for faster or more precise movements, and some degree of user customization.
+But generally speaking, any gaming mouse worth considering for purchase will have at least the two following characteristics: an advanced optical or laser sensor that allows for faster or more precise movements, and some degree of user customization.

 Gaming mice often feature extra buttons for the player’s thumb, on-the-fly adjustments to sensitivity and speed, extra-long cables, or even exotic functions like adjustable weights or button tension springs.

 In addition, most gaming mice come with a wired connection.
 These typically offer a faster response time than their wireless counterpart, although nowadays it’s more common than ever to find wireless variants of your favorite wired mouse.
 Speeds vary by product, but if you’re looking for the fastest possible connection, your best bet is to stick with something wired.
 They’ll also be more affordable than their wireless counterparts.

 More expensive gaming mice generally have more bells and whistles than cheaper models, but that doesn’t mean that you’ll just get a better experience by spending more.
 Here’s what you should consider before you lay your money down on a new design.